muath93/react-beach-resort/README.md

 ## React Beach Resort

-Built with react, react-router-dom, react context Api and styled-components.
+Built with react, react-router-dom, Context API and styled-components.

 In the project directory, you can run: